exercism/v3-beta/README.md

 - **Things that are unclear:** If you're looking for a button and can't find it, feel unsure what to do next, don't know how to get "back", etc, then please tell us.
 - **Track specific issues:** If something doesn't work for your track, but does work for other tracks, please tell us, regardless of whether it falls into the "do not report" category.
 - **ETL issues:** Is something different on v3 to how it was in v2 in February.
 Data lost?
 Wrong?
 If so, please tell us.
+- Any feedback on copy / wording / spelling / grammar, etc
+- Visual things that are wrong (e.g. where there is white text on a white button)

 ### Please do *not* report
-- Any feedback on copy / wording / spelling / grammar, etc
-- Visual inconsistencies where the CSS isn't polished yet (e.g. a color or padding being wrong)
 - Accessibility issues - we'll do a full pass once everything is settled
 - Links that go to "#"
 - General feedback / opinions